arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	}
 	````

 	Inside the **rules** property, you define the different scale-up and scale-down rules you need to autoscale your Website.
 Each rule is composed of 2 properties: **metricTrigger** and **scaleAction**.
-In a **metricTrigger** you are defining a _CpuPercentage_ metric, with a threshold of _80_ and using the operator _GreaterThan_.
+In a **metricTrigger** you are defining a _CpuPercentage_ metric with a threshold of _80_ and using the operator _GreaterThan_.
 The **timeWindow** property is set to 10 minutes, i.e. every 10 minutes the rule will verify that the CPU percentage average did not exceed the 80% threshold.
 If it does, it will execute the action specified in the **scaleAction** property.

 	The **scaleAction** property is defined by its direction.
 As this is a _scale-up_ rule, the direction value is **Increase**.
 The action will increase a single instance each time it is invoked with a cooldown period of 10 minutes (it will not execute again before that period of time).